Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Don’t Miss: Visit Pampang village to experience the culture and customs of the Dayak people and their traditional longhouses.

 The Bajau ‘sea gypsy’ people of Pulau Togean reside in their own private paradise, with their teetering stilt homes built upon the reef above a turquoise sea.
-Nomadic sea people, the Bajau of Sulawesi free dive into the depths to hunt for fish, crayfish, pearls even, oftentimes staying underwater for minutes at a time.
+Nomadic sea people, the Bajau of Sulawesi free dive into the depths to hunt for fish, crayfish and pearls, oftentimes staying underwater for minutes at a time.

-Their longboats boats, known locally as lepa lepa, are rudimentary and crafted by hand using whatever tools and materials are to hand.
+Their longboats, known locally as lepa lepa, are rudimentary and crafted by hand using whatever tools and materials are to hand.
 With the sea as their backyard providing all the sustenance required to feed a floating village, days are measured around the rising sun and falling tide.

 Traditional Bajau community life underpins a complex relationship with the ocean that connects a centuries-old spirituality with the currents and tides, the coral reefs and mangroves.